Velir/dbt-ga4/README.md

       project: "my-ga4-gcp-project"
       dataset: "analytics_00000000"
 ```

+# Connecting to BigQuery

+Full instructions for connecting to BigQuery are here: https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile

+The easiest option is using OAuth with your Google Account.
+Summarized instructions are as follows:

-- Download and initialize gcloud SDK with your Google Account.
-Then run the following command to provide default application OAuth access to BigQuery:
+1. Download and initialize gcloud SDK with your Google Account.
+2. Run the following command to provide default application OAuth access to BigQuery:

 ```
 gcloud auth application-default login --scopes=https://www.googleapis.com/auth/bigquery,https://www.googleapis.com/auth/iam.test
 ```

-Full instructions for connecting to BigQuery are here: https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#local-oauth-gcloud-setup